Schönhengstgau

 Unofficial coat of arms of the Schönhengstgau - used e.g. by Schönhengster Heimatbund e.V.

-The Schönhengstgau is a historical region in Bohemia and Moravia, which, however, did not form a unity either in terms of landscape or politics.
+The Schönhengstgau (Czech: Hřebečsko) is a historical region in Bohemia and Moravia, which, however, did not form a unity either in terms of landscape or politics.
 Until the end of World War II, it was the largest German language island in Czechoslovakia.

 Geography

 The Schönhengstgau is named after the Schönhengster ridge in the Bohemian-Moravian Highlands.
 It stretched on both sides of the Bohemian-Moravian border; in the north it was separated from the predominantly German-speaking county of Glatz by a narrow strip populated by Czechs.
 The largest cities are Svitavy (German: Zwittau), Moravská Třebová (German: Mährisch Trübau) and Lanškroun (German: Landskron).

 In terms of landscape, the Schönhengstgau is divided from west to east into: